NoemiP94/weather-forecast/README.md

 # Weather Forecast 🌞
 This project was developed using Angular.
-In this application it's possible to view the main meteorological conditions. 🌤️ You can choose a city from from searchbar.  📝
+In this application it's possible to view the main meteorological conditions. 🌤️ You can choose a city from the searchbar.  📝

 ### Features: